"To stop your mind does not mean to stop the activities of mind. It means your mind pervades your whole body." – Shunryu Suzuki

 In our quest for more mental and spiritual clarity, we often leave the body behind.
 This makes it difficult to develop a connection to deeper states of meditative awareness that enable consistent progress along the Buddhist path.

-In this half-day meditation retreat we will dive deep into embodied awareness practices that engage a sustainable and joyful spiritual journey.
+In this evening talk (a preliminary to the following half-day program) we will dive deep into embodied awareness practices that engage a sustainable and joyful spiritual journey.
 Through periods of silent meditation and discussion we will explore and develop our connection to a calmer and more resilient state of being and how to better overcome mental and emotional habits that cause unnecessary suffering.

 For more information and to register please visit: Wild Heart Meditation Center